hornang/nautograf/README.md

 ## Introduction

-This software is a tile-based nautical chart (map) viewer that does not require web infrastructure.
-It is designed as a standalone desktop application and has been tested on Windows and Linux.
-The application is compatible with **oesenc** charts from [o-charts.org](https://www.o-charts.org).
-You can therefore view the same oesenc charts as you already have in OpenCPN.
+Nautograf is a chart viewer for marine chart data.
+It combines reading of such data with tiling techniques found in online map services.
+The ambition is to provide a similar user experience to the existing online map services without being dependent on web infrastructure.

+The application is designed as a desktop application that can be installed alongside OpenCPN and read its [o-charts.org](https://www.o-charts.org) charts.
+The o-charts.org chart format is a wrapper around S-57 data which is the standard format used by hydrographic offices.
+Nautograf can only read charts from o-charts.org, but presumably not much effort should be needed to support pure S-57 format.

-Nautograf is derivative works of [OpenCPN](https://www.opencpn.org), but most of the code is written from scratch.
+Nautograf can be considered derivative works of [OpenCPN](https://www.opencpn.org), but most of the code is written from scratch.

 The C++ standard library, [Cap'n Proto](https://capnproto.org/) and [Clipper](http://www.angusj.com/delphi/clipper.php) are used for tile generation.
 [Qt 6](https://www.qt.io/) is used for rendering and user interface.

-There is currently no pre-built binaries available.
-Windows 10 as target system has been the primary focus, but the application also builds and runs on Linux.
-Pinch zoom and panning for tablet devices is implemented.
+A Windows build is available in the [Microsoft Store](https://apps.microsoft.com/store/detail/nautograf/9NP97HF6LW08).

 ## Features

 The feature set is very limited and absolutely **not sufficient for nautical navigation**.
-The focus so far has been on creating a framework for producing tiles from OpenCPN's chart.
+The focus so far has been on creating a framework for producing tiles from OpenCPN's/o-charts.org chart format.

-The following S-57 objects are supported (at varying completeness):
+The following S-57 objects are supported (at varying degree):

 * [Coverage](http://www.s-57.com/Object.asp?nameAcr=M_COVR)
 * [Land area](http://www.s-57.com/Object.asp?nameAcr=LNDARE)